Mountain Leader Award

-Before attending a training course you should have logged a minimum of 20 mountain walks.
 The Training courses run over 6 days, either consecutive days or over two or more weekends and evenings.
-Our training course starts off in the Peak District and culminates with a 3 day expedition in either North Wales or the Lakes, running at most times of the year.
+Our training course starts off in the Peak District and culminates with a 3 day expedition in either North Wales or the Lake District, running at most times of the year.

 Assessments courses are normally 5 or 6 day long and you will need to have a current valid first aid certificate before presenting yourself for assessment.
 Please see the Assessment page for more details.

 Dates of courses are on the home page under upcoming events